SamuelAsherRivello/Intro_To_Unity_Crypto/README.md

 Intro To Unity Crypto
 =============

-This repo includes Project Structure Best Practices and C# Coding Standards for Unity.
+This repo includes Project Structure Best Practices and C# Coding Standards for **Unity and Crypto / Blockchain**.

 List Of Projects